-On May 11, 2009, in a fit of social media experimentation, the message "I've yet to hire a writer who uses ellipses in an ad." echoed across the Twitterverse to approximately five followers.
-Three years later, the Twitter account @leeclowsbeard had grown to 27,000 followers with over 775 daily tweets served, including these:
+On May 11, 2009, in a fit of social media experimentation, the message “I’ve yet to hire a writer who uses ellipses in an ad.” echoed across the Twitterverse to approximately five followers.
+Today, the Twitter account @leeclowsbeard has grown to over 37,000 followers with more than 1,300 daily tweets served, including these:

 It was during this lunch that the idea of a book emerged.
 Within hours after the lunch, Rob had designer Bill Hornstein busting out comps.
 Then the joy of book publishing really took hold.
 Tracking down and securing photo rights.
 Finding a publisher.
 And a printer.
 Fortunately, I did not have to do this work, and I am forever grateful to those who did.